Tsum Valley Trek- 15 Days

 Arrival at Kathmandu Airport & transfer to Hotel

 Flying into Kathmandu on a crystal clear day is itself a truly breathtaking experience.
-The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, & begin a whole sequence of memorable experiences that stay with you for a real long time.
+The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, & begin a whole sequence of memorable experiences that stay with you for a really long time.
 Upon arrival, a representative and driver from our office will meet you at the airport and escort you to your hotel.
-Our team will assist you with check-in process and provide an orientation about your daily activities.
+Our team will assist you with the check-in process and provide an orientation about your daily activities.
 This will be your first overnight stay in the city of temples.

 airport-10